-The Inner Asian and Uralic National Resource Center offers Foreign Language and Area Studies Fellowships and Graduate Assistantships to fund the study of Central Eurasia and support the professional development of graduate students.
+The Inner Asian and Uralic National Resource Center offers Foreign Language and Area Studies Fellowships and Graduate Assistantships to fund the study of Central Eurasia and support graduate student professional development.
 Other funding opportunities, including fellowships, are available to students through the Department of Central Eurasian Studies.

 Foreign Language and Area Studies Fellowships